ansys/example-coverage/README.rst

 Introduction
 ------------
-example-coverage is intended to assess and report the docstring examples coverage of modules and inner submoldules. example-coverage is licensed under the `MIT License:
+example-coverage is intended to assess and report the docstring examples coverage of modules and submoldules from a given directory. example-coverage is licensed under the `MIT License:
 <https://github.com/pyansys/example-coverage/blob/main/LICENSE>`_.